ktortolini/trainer-regex/README.md

 # Coding Trainer Regex

-This gist has an educational excerpt of code I made while completing the [Coding Trainer](https://github.com/ktortolini/coding-trainer) educational tool.
+This repository has an educational gist of code I made while completing the [Coding Trainer](https://github.com/ktortolini/coding-trainer) educational tool.
 Since there were multiple JavaScript files that needed to access the same value, the solution was devised with a regular expression.
 While using JavaScript, in order to read the values in a string for the characters per minute (cpm/CPM), a regular expression was used to search for patterns in the given string and return the CPM.

 ## _Summary_